paolahydra/allenCCF/README.md

+This repository is forked from https://github.com/cortex-lab/allenCCF and specializes in the efficient registration of histology slices for anatomical reconstructions and registration.

+Any deviation from the master repository was developed and curated by Paola Patella, PhD, FMI and University of Basel.
+Contact the author (@paolahydra) for further information.

+Below, information from the original repository:

 # allen CCF tools

 Some code to work with the Allen Inst Mouse Brain CCF data, specifically the 10µm voxel 2017 version.
 See the Wiki for detailed instructions.